 While backup internet service would be a nice touch, we know that’s probably not in the budget.
 Otherwise, high-quality firewalls, intrusion detection and prevention systems (IDPS), and traffic analysis tools can help identify and filter out abnormal traffic associated with a DDoS attack.
 Cloud-based DDoS protection is also available to redirect traffic to a cloud-based scrubbing center to filter out malicious traffic during an attack.

 But you don’t have to whittle your sleep schedule down to two hours a night just to get by.
-PDQ’s product suite helps you maintain up-to-date devices with less manual work, thereby improving the posture of your school’s fleet.
+PDQ’s product suite helps you maintain up-to-date devices with less manual work, thereby improving the cybersecurity posture of your school’s fleet.
 Try PDQ to see how easy it is to do more with your limited staff and budget.